-- 1. Leave the male connector on the female power supply switch connector (CN41) as it is. - Grounding to S terminal on the terminal block for transmission line for centralized control (TB7) is not required. - Although two indoor controllers (controller circuit boards) are equipped inside the indoor unit (20HP), the board on No.2 side (lower side) is not used.
-Do not connect wiring to the lower controller circuit board. - The outdoor unit cannot be connected to the units other than the PFD series indoor units.

-Maximum Length (1.25mm 2 or more) L1 + L2 \leq 200m
+Notes Maximum Allowable Length Leave the male connector on the female power supply switch connector (CN41) as it is.
+Grounding to S terminal on the terminal block for transmission line for centralized control (TB7) is not required.
+Although two indoor controllers (controller circuit boards) are equipped inside the indoor unit (20HP), the board on No.2 side (lower side) is not used.
+Do not connect wiring to the lower controller circuit board.
+The outdoor unit cannot be connected to the units other than the PFD series indoor units.
+Maximum Length (1.25mm or more) L1 + L2 ≤ 200m

 Connect M1, M2 terminals of the indoor/outdoor transmission line terminal block (TB3) on the outdoor unit (OC) and A1, B1 terminals of the indoor/outdoor terminal block (TB5-1) on the indoor unit (IC).
-(Non-polarized 2-core cable) Only use shielded cables.
+(Non-polarized 2-core cable) \Only use shielded cables.

-[Shielded cable connection] Connect the earth terminal of the OC and S terminal of the IC terminal block (TB5-1).
+Connect the earth terminal of the OC and S terminal of the IC terminal block (TB5-1).

-Steps Unit or controller Address setting range Address setting method Notes Factory setting Main IC 01~50 Assign a sequential odd number starting with "01" to the upper indoor controller.
-Sub IC 01~50 Assign a sequential odd number starting with "01" to the upper indoor controller.
-Assign sequential numbers starting with the address of the main unit in the same group.
-(Main unit address +1) 1 00 2 2 Outdoor unit ос 51~99 Add 50 to the address assigned to the indoor unit connected to the same refrigerant circuit.
-To set the address to 100, set the rotary switches to 50. .
-00 os 52~100 Set consecutive numbers for the addresses of outdoor units in the same refrigerant circuit system.
+Steps Uı nit or controller Address setting range Address setting method Notes Factory setting Main (10HP, 20HP) IC 01~49 Assign a sequential odd number starting with "01" to the upper indoor controller.
+1 Indoor unit Sub (20HP) IC 02~50 Assign sequential numbers starting with the address of the main unit in the same group.
+(Main unit address +1) 00 2 2 Outdoor unit ос 51~99 Add 50 to the address assigned to the indoor unit connected to the same refrigerant circuit. - 00 OS (20HP) 52~100 Set consecutive numbers for the addresses of outdoor units in the same refrigerant circuit system.
 To set the address to 100, set the rotary switches to 50.
 3 MA remote Main Controller MA Setting not required.
-Main Ĺ controller Sub Controller MA Sub Controller Settings to be made with the sub/main switch IVIAIII
+Main Ľ controller Sub Controller MA Sub Controller Settings to be made with the sub/main switch Walli it to CN41.

-2 System connected to two outdoor units

-One indoor controller (controller circuit board) is equipped in the indoor unit (10HP), and two indoor controllers (controller circuit boards) are equipped in the indoor unit (20HP).
+2) Two refrigerant circuits

+Control Wiring Diagram

+1

+Notes Maximum Allowable Length
-1. Assign a sequential number to the outdoor unit.

-- 2. Do not connect the terminal blocks (TB5) of the indoor units connected to different outdoor units. - 3.
-Disconnect the male connector on the controller board from the female power supply switch connector (CN41), and connect it to the female power supply switch connector - (CN40) on only one of the outdoor units.

-4. Provide grounding to S terminal on the terminal block for transmission line for centralized control (TB7) on only one of the outdoor units. - 5.
-When the power supply unit is connected to the transmission line for centralized control, leave the male connector on the female power supply switch connector (CN41) as it is at factory shipment.

-6. The outdoor unit cannot be connected to the units other than the PFD series indoor units.

-Maximum Length (1.25mm2 or more)

-L1, L2 ≤ 200m

-Maximum Length via outdoor unit (1.25mm2 or more)

-$L1 + L31 + \bar{L2} \le 500 \text{m}$
+Assign a sequential number to the outdoor unit.
+Do not connect the terminal blocks (TB5) of the indoor units connected to different outdoor units.
+Disconnect the male connector on the controller board from the female power supply switch connector (CN41), and connect it to the female power supply switch connector (CN40) on only one of the outdoor units.
+Provide grounding to S terminal on the terminal block for transmission line for centralized control (TB7) on only one of the outdoor units.
+When the power supply unit is connected to the transmission line for centralized control, leave the male connector on the female power supply switch connector (CN41) as it is at the factory settings.
+The outdoor unit cannot be connected to the units other than the PFD series indoor units.
+Maximum Length (1.25mm2 or more) L1, L2 ≤ 200m Maximum Length via outdoor unit (1.25mm2 or more) L1 + L31 + L2 ≤ 500m

 Connect M1, M2 terminals of the indoor/outdoor transmission line terminal block (TB3) on the outdoor unit (OC) and A1, B1 terminals of the indoor/outdoor terminal block (TB5-1) on the indoor unit (IC).
-(Non-polarized 2-core cable) Only use shielded cables [Shielded cable connection] Connect the earth terminal of the OC and S terminal of the IC terminal block (TB5-1).
+(Non-polarized 2-core cable) \Only use shielded cables.

+Connect the earth terminal of the OC and S terminal of the IC terminal block (TB5-1).